Tolomeo/sherpa/CONTRIBUTING.md

 ## Guidelines

-Gathering and organising learning resources mostly involve an intense content curation type of effort.
+Gathering and organising learning resources mostly involves an intense content curation type of effort.
 Following are criteria which lead the creation of paths and selection of resources.

 ### Creating and updating paths